spouse contributions

 Working part time or taking time out of the workforce can impact your super balance.
 Less time in the workforce may mean accumulating less super, and that means less money when you retire.
 That’s where spouse contributions can fill the gap.

-For your partner to make an after-tax spouse contribution into your account, or vice versa, you’ll need each other’s account details.
-If your partner is with HESTA, contributions can be paid with BPAY® or by cheque.
+To make an after-tax spouse contribution into your account, or vice versa, you’ll need each other’s account details.
+HESTA contributions can be paid with BPAY®.

 How to make a spouse contribution

-To be eligible to receive the tax offset, you both need to meet certain criteria.
-To find out if you do, visit the ATO website
+To claim the tax offset, both you and your spouse need to meet certain criteria.
+Find out more on the ATO website

 • You must make a non-concessional (after-tax) contribution to your spouse’s super which you don’t claim a tax deduction for.

-• You must be married or in a de facto relationship.
+• You must be married or in a de facto relationship, and you must not be living separately and apart on a permanent basis when making the contribution.

 • You must both be Australian residents.

-• The receiving spouse’s income must be $37,000 or less for you to qualify for the full tax offset and less than $40,000 for you to receive a partial tax offset.
+• The receiving spouse’s income must be $37,000 or less for the contributing spouse to qualify for the full tax offset of $540 per year and less than $40,000 to receive a partial tax offset.

-Contribution caps apply.
-To find out more, visit the ATO website.
+Age and contribution caps apply.
+To find out more and see the full eligibility conditions, visit the ATO website.

 contribution splitting: another way to share the load

 This is another way to share the super load.
-Your partner can boost your super by splitting up to 85% of their before-tax contributions with you (or vice versa).
+Your partner can boost your super by splitting the lesser of up to 85% of their before-tax contributions or their concessional contribution cap with you (or vice versa).
 These are the contributions already made or received in the previous financial year.

 Contribution splitting is a different strategy to spouse contributions.
 Using both spouse contributions as well as contribution splitting strategies could provide a double boost for you and your partner in building your super balances.